Slovak Democratic and Christian Union – Democratic Party: Second time in government: 2010–2012

 For the 2010 parliamentary election, Dzurinda yielded the number-one slot on the party's list to Iveta Radičová, though he remained party chairman.
 In this election, the party won 15.42% of popular vote corresponding to 28 seats in the National Council.
 Iveta Radičová become the first female prime minister in history of Slovakia, by forming a new centre-right coalition government consisted of SDKÚ-DS, SaS, MOST-HÍD and KDH.
 By custom, president Ivan Gašparovič first gave charge to form a new government to winning party SMER-SD and its leader Robert Fico, who was unable to do so due to Smer-SD and SNS only having 71 seats.
 The centre-right coalition Government collapsed on 11 October 2011 after lost confidence in parliament.
 Radičová subsequently decided not take candidacy in next elections and served as prime minister until a social democratic government took office on 4 April 2012.

 2012 election

 Mikuláš Dzurinda led party to 2012 parliamentary election.
 The party was defeated badly, receiving just 6.09% of the votes and losing more than half of its seats.
-Dzurinda chose to resign from his position as the chairman of SKDU, and a party congress was held on 19 May 2012 so that a new leader could be chosen.
+Dzurinda chose to resign from his position as the chairman of SDKÚ, and a party congress was held on 19 May 2012 so that a new leader could be chosen.
 Pavol Frešo, Lucia Žitňanská and Viliam Novotný were the candidates, Frešo finally won with 242 out of 404 votes.
 Lucia Žitňanská received 142 votes and announced she will not be a candidate for the position of vice-chairperson.

 In the 2014 European elections, SDKÚ-DS came third place nationally, receiving 7.75% of the vote and electing 2 MEPs.

 Out of 11 PMs elected in 2012 only 1 remained in the party as of 2015.